kkbrains/togirijson/README.md

 Clone and run $ npm install --save

 # Step 2:
-Run nodejs server $ node index.js
+Run nodejs server $ node index.js, that should run a server on port 8080

 # Step 3:
 If you are using vscode, run the index.html using lite server it opens up a temporary server and execute the script.js.
-You can see the result
+You can see the result on the console.